savil/savil.github.com/_drafts/2018-01-24-stanford-bpase-twooheighteen-day-one.md

   * useful for: sharding, main chain consensus (casper), cryptoeconomic light clients (e.g. want to sync chain, get block from validator who signs that if block is not in main chain then loses deposit)

 hybrid casper:
-FFG: adding finality to eth main chain every 50 blocks vote on whether block is in main chain reduces energy => lower block reward
+* FFG (Friendly Finality Gadget): adding finality to eth main chain
+  * every 50 blocks vote on whether block is in main chain
+  * reduces energy => lower block reward

-any eth holder can become validator by depositing eth in casper smart contract staking pools can run casper themselves (???)
+* any eth holder can become validator by depositing eth in casper smart contract
+* staking pools can run casper themselves

 why deposits?
-see validators as evil.
-Give larger incentives to work with. impose large penalty on bad ators
+* see validators as evil.
+* Give larger incentives to work with.
+* impose large penalty on bad actors.

+mechanism:
 * chain is chunked in 50 block segments called epochs
 * every 50th block => checkpoints
 * finality = 2/3 votes from validators
 * waits till two checkpoints in a row

-every vote = prep of current epoch, and confirmation of previous epoch
+* every vote = prep of current epoch, and confirmation of previous epoch

-4. slashing conditions
+slashing conditions
-solves nothing-at-stake problem
+* solves nothing-at-stake problem

-if there are two chains that are finalized, then 1/3 of validator deposits are lost/"slashed"
+* if there are two chains that are finalized, then 1/3 of validator deposits are lost/"slashed"
   * no double votes => validator cannot vote on two conflicting chains
   * no surround vote => cannot vote on two chains such that there's a gap in between

-see videos about this
+* see video about this

-5. designing casper FFG by Vlad and Vitalik
+designing casper FFG by Vlad and Vitalik
-"minimal slashing conditions" => 4 conditions
+* "minimal slashing conditions" => 4 conditions
-came with formal verification
+* came with formal verification
-but we should use it when human intuitions are not enough, not a replacement for intuition
+* but we should use it when human intuitions are not enough, not a replacement for intuition

 "parameterizing casper: decentralization/finality tradeoff"